ivank710/Compare-Shows/README.md

 ## Technologies

-Show Me is a pure JavaScript project that utilizes D3.js for its sunburst chart and Axios for external API calls
+Show Me is a pure JavaScript project that utilizes D3.js for its sunburst chart and Axios for external API calls.

 ## Site